zhiyuan8/Docker-Kubernetes-GKE/README.md

     - host DB outside of the k8s cluster because it is diffucult to manage the stateful application in k8s cluster.

 ## K8s Architecture
-3 process : 1.
-Kube proxy, 2.
-Kubelet, 3.
-Kube API server
-usually 2 master nodes for high availability, and 3 worker nodes for high performance.
+Usually 2 master nodes for high availability, and 3 worker nodes for high performance.

-master process :
-client request -> Kube API server ->  Kube scheduler -> Kube controller manager -> etcd (key-value store), cluster brain

-worker process :

-Add new master / node server
+### Master Nodes
+Components:
+- `Kube API Server`: Acts as the front-end for the Kubernetes control plane.
+It is the primary management point of the entire cluster, handling user requests, and operations within the cluster.
+- `Kube Scheduler`: Watches for newly created Pods with no assigned node, and selects a node for them to run on based on resource availability, constraints, and other policies.
+- `Kube Controller Manager`: Runs controller processes.
+It watches the state of the cluster through the API server and makes changes attempting to move the current state towards the desired state.
+- `etcd`: A consistent and highly-available key-value store used as Kubernetes' backing store for all cluster data.
+It represents the state of the cluster at any given point in time.

+### Worker Nodes
+Components:
+- `Kubelet`: An agent that runs on each worker node in the cluster.
+It makes sure that containers are running in a Pod.
+- `Kube-proxy`: Maintains network rules on nodes.
+These network rules allow network communication to your Pods from network sessions inside or outside of your cluster.
+- `Container Runtime`: The software that is responsible for running containers.
+Kubernetes supports several container runtimes, such as Docker, containerd, and CRI-O.

+### Adding New Masters or Worker Nodes
-1. get new bare server
+1. Obtain a new bare-metal server or virtual machine.
-2. install all the master / worker node processes
+2. Install the necessary components for a master or worker node.
+This includes installing a container runtime, kubelet, kube-proxy, and for master nodes, the Control Plane components.
-3. join the new server to the cluster
+3. Join the new server to the cluster using the Kubernetes join command, which requires a token and the address of the Control Plane's API server.

-## minikube and kubectl
-test / local cluster setup : master and worker node run in one machine

-kubectl : command line tool to interact with k8s cluster

 # Docker
-- docker image : This is the basic unit in the docker.
-It is a snapshot of the file system.
+For `docker compose` and `docker network` and `docker swarm`, see [readme](docker/README.md)

+- Docker image: A snapshot of the filesystem, serving as Docker's basic unit.
-- docker container : This is the running instance of the docker image.
+- Docker container: A running instance of a Docker image.
-- Docker vs VM
+- Docker vs VM:
-    - Containerization vs. Virtualization: Docker containers run on the host OS sharing the same kernel, making them lightweight.
-In contrast, VMs include full copies of an OS, a hypervisor, and the application, making them heavier.
+    - Docker containers **share the host OS kernel**, making them lightweight and fast.
+VMs contain full OS copies, are heavier, and have slower startup times.
-    - Performance: Docker's approach ensures applications use fewer resources than VMs, offering faster start-up times and better performance.
-    - Isolation Level: Docker provides application-level isolation, whereas VMs provide OS-level isolation.
+    - Docker offers **application-level isolation**; VMs provide **OS-level isolation**, enhancing security but at a resource cost.

-## ocker Commands
+## Docker Commands
-### Essential Commands
+### Essential
 - `docker build` : Builds Docker images from a Dockerfile and a context.
 ```
 docker build -f <DOCKER_FILE> -t <IMAGE_NAME>:<TAG> .